Holistic Palliative Care

 How it Works

 Following a referral, we are able to see the patient and their family/whanau to assess what their immediate needs and concerns are.
 Referrals may come from a General Practitioner doctor (GP) or directly from the patient or their representative.
-To make a direct referral, please contact Clinical Manager Jenny Coleman on 09 407 7799.
+To make a direct referral, please contact Clinical Manager Hannah Walker on 09 407 7799.

 Our initial engagement can be a busy time, involving the patient, their family/whanau and the healthcare professionals involved in their care to ensure that appropriate care and support is in place.
 Our clinical team do not wear uniforms and our vehicles are unmarked, so we can visit you in confidence and maintain your privacy.